Your first-year tip for January: ‘Use apps to boost your performance’

 1. The Concordia app

 It houses campus maps, account services, information about nearby food spots, library hours and computer availability — all seamlessly presented with key icons on the homepage.
+It also allows you to access your schedule, grades and advisor information quickly without having to log onto the MyConcordia website, which can be very convenient when you’re on the go.

 2. Studentcare mobile